manumoreno/dotfiles/README.md

 ### jdtls lsp server
 This is a somewhat tricky lsp to configure.
 After 3 failed attempts at setting this LSP up I was finally able to make it work.

-Lessons learned:
+**Lessons learned:**

 1. Resist the temptation of installing binaries manually.
 Mason does a great job installing jdtls (as long as go is installed in your system).
 2. The config file creates the workspace directory automatically.
 3. Use the ```~/.config/nvim/ftplugin/java.lua``` config as the basis of your config and tweak as necessary.
 Be sure to test the values of the parameters at the top!
-I'm using a Macbook.
-E.g.
+Particularly the ones shown below.
+(I'm using a Macbook!)
 ```
 ...
 local lsp_server_path = jdtls_path .. "/config_mac"